Detecting Functional Communities in Complex Networks: Results

 \subsection{Discovering communities in real world networks}

-We also tested our method on some real networks.
-The real networks considered are the network of political blogs \cite{adamic2005} and the network of jazz bands \cite{gleiser2003}.
-Political blogs network is a directed network of weblogs on US politics during the 2004 US presidential elections.
+To test how well our method finds communities in real networks, we used the networks of political blogs \cite{adamic2005} and jazz bands \cite{gleiser2003}.
+The political blogs network is a directed network of weblogs on US politics during the 2004 US presidential elections.
 The edges are the hyperlinks connecting two blogs.
 The data for the network of jazz bands was obtained from The Red Hot Jazz Archive digital database.
-This network consists of bands that performed between 1912 and 1940.
-In this network, two bands are connected if there is a musician who has played in both the bands.
+The network consists of bands that performed between 1912 and 1940.
+In this network, two bands are connected if there is a musician that played in both the bands.

-The political blogs network has 1224 nodes with $<d>=15.6$.
-The eigenvalue plot \cite{paper1} of the adjacency matrices of this network shows two eigenvalues well separated from the cloud of the rest of the eigenvalues.
+The political blogs network has 1224 nodes with $\langle d \rangle =15.6$.
+The eigenvalue plot of the adjacency matrix of this network shows two positive real eigenvalues well separated from the cloud of the rest of the eigenvalues \cite{paper1}.
 This implies that there are two well defined communities in this network.
-The communities correspond to left/liberals and right/conservatives.
-We performed simulated annealing procedures for dividing the network into two communities.
-The results for the function values are shown in Table \ref{tab:table3}, which also gives the percent of nodes common for the spectral cohesion method and the modularity method.
-The optimized values of $\Lambda_g$ for the spectral cohesion method and the modularity method are very close.
-Despite the two well defined communities, the $Q$ value for our method is slightly lower than the modularity method.
-This might be because in this network there were approximately 394 nodes that do not belong to any communities strongly connected component.
-Thus in the spectral cohesion method, they were assigned based on the number of links such nodes have to other nodes which could be problematic for our method if the giant in/out components are relatively larger.
-Of the nodes that belonged to the strong components, there were 97.2 percent common nodes among the two community finding methods.
+The communities apparently correspond to left/liberals and right/conservatives.
+We used our simulated annealing procedure to divide the network into two communities by maximizing $\Lambda$ and $Q$.
+Results are shown in Table \ref{tab:table2}, which also gives the percent of nodes common for the spectral cohesion method and the modularity method.
+The values of $\Lambda$ for the spectral cohesion method and the modularity method are very close.
+We believe that this is due to the fact that the two communities have giant strongly connected components that are well separated from each other.
+Of the nodes that belonged to the giant strongly connected components of the network, there were 97.5 percent nodes common between the two community finding methods.
+In this network, there were 431 nodes that did not belong to any community's strongly connected component.
+Thus, in the spectral cohesion method, they were assigned based on the number of links such nodes had to the nodes in the giant strongly connected components of the communities.